core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Two OSCORE groups G1 and G2, with ID Context (Group ID) Gid1 and Gid2, respectively.
 Both G1 and G2 use the AEAD cipher AES-CCM-16-64-128, i.e., the MAC of the ciphertext is 8 bytes in size.

-* A sender endpoint X which is member of both G1 and G2, and uses the same public/private key pair in both groups.
+* A sender endpoint X which is member of both G1 and G2, and uses the same pair (private key, authentication credential) in both groups.
 The endpoint X has Sender ID Sid1 in G1 and Sender ID Sid2 in G2.
-The pairs (Sid1, Gid1) and (Sid2, Gid2) identify the same public key of X in G1 and G2, respectively.
+The pairs (Sid1, Gid1) and (Sid2, Gid2) identify the same authentication credential of X in G1 and G2, respectively.

-* A recipient endpoint Y which is member of both G1 and G2, and uses the same public/private key pair in both groups.
+* A recipient endpoint Y which is member of both G1 and G2, and uses the same pair (private key, authentication credential) in both groups.
 The endpoint Y has Sender ID Sid3 in G1 and Sender ID Sid4 in G2.
-The pairs (Sid3, Gid1) and (Sid4, Gid2) identify the same public key of Y in G1 and G2, respectively.
+The pairs (Sid3, Gid1) and (Sid4, Gid2) identify the same authentication credential of Y in G1 and G2, respectively.

 * A malicious endpoint Z is also member of both G1 and G2.
 Hence, Z is able to derive the Sender Keys used by X in G1 and G2.